CelestePhotos/v1-Front-End/README.md

 # Celeste v1 Front End
 <img src="https://celeste.photos/logo_flat.png" alt="Celeste V2 Logo" width="200"/>

-**Table of Contents**

-[TOC]

 # Disclaimer
 This is an old version of Celeste.
 Back from when I was new at web development.
 I don't suggest using this code exactly, but using it as a way to get started at building your own front end UI for an image host.
 I'm mostly posting this because I don't want to repeat the same mistakes as I did back in the day (like not using a framework lol.)
 Overall this is just a disaster so pelase use it as a general guide for what to do ONLY IF you have no clue how to implament a feature that we have that you like.
+Oh and...
+Remember that some of the code here wasn't written by me but an ex developer that I'd rather not name.

 # What Is Included?
 - Home Page (html, css, js)